 Peyronie's disease is usually divided into two stages:

-a penile prosthesis may be used to help keep an erection during
+If a penis is severely curved with poor erections, a penile prosthesis may be used to help keep an erection during intercourse.

 Current as of:

 Author: Healthwise StaffMedical Review: E. Gregory Thompson MD - Internal MedicineAdam Husney MD - Family MedicineChristopher G. Wood MD, FACS - Urology, Oncology

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & Christopher G. Wood MD, FACS - Urology, Oncology